Help me relocate,.... I want to soak up the Sun in the Sunshine State

 Plan your move to Florida's West Coast

 You have chosen the state of Florida to become the new center of your life?
-That's pretty darn good.
-Now, what can you expect so far south: The cost of living can vary widely in the Sunshine State depending on the area you have chosen to move to, and, like mentioned before, the style of living will vary , too.
-You can reside in a community with a mix of rural farmland and horse pastures or you can live in bustling cities with a never ending nightlife... or anything in between, of course.
+That's the first bold step.
+Now, what can you expect so far south: The cost of living can vary widely in the Sunshine State depending on the area you have chosen to move to, and, like mentioned before, the style of living will vary, too.
+You can reside in a community with a mix of rural farmland and horse pastures or you can live in bustling cities with a never-ending nightlife... or anything in between, of course.
 Some places are pretty quiet, maybe too quiet, while others may feel more like an over-sized amusement park.

 Are You Thinking about Relocating to the Sunshine State?